Unlocking the Potential of ChatGPT: A Comprehensive Exploration of its Applications, Advantages, Limitations, and Future Directions in Natural Language Processing: Applications of ChatGPT in real-world scenarios

-ChatGPT can be used to improve the quality of the previous services by providing better and more accurate help to the assistants.
-For example, Figure \ref{fig:covid} shows the answer of ChatGPT about Covid-19 symptoms.
-These assistants can provide personalized recommendations and advice, such as medication reminders or diet plans, and help patients manage their health conditions.
-Moreover, ChatGPT has the potential to generate discharge summaries, which are comprehensive medical documents summarizing a patient's hospital stay.
-More Potential Benefits of ChatGPT in Healthcare can be found in \cite{health}.
-Wang et al. \cite{wang2023chatgpt} proposed a study to compare the level of knowledge and interpretation skills between ChatGPT and medical students in China.
-To achieve this goal, the Chinese National Medical Licensing Examination was administered to both ChatGPT and medical students, and their performances were compared.
-Johnson et al. \cite{johnson2023assessing} assessed the accuracy and reliability of ChatGPT to generate medical responses.
-In this study, a total of 33 physicians from 17 different specialties were involved in the generation of 284 medical questions.
-These questions were then categorized by the physicians themselves based on their perceived difficulty level, which was classified as either easy, medium, or hard.
-The questions were designed to elicit either binary (yes/no) responses or descriptive answers.
 On the other hand, Benoit \cite{benoit2023chatgpt} has tested ChatGPT to assess its potential in quickly generating, rewriting, and evaluating sets of clinical vignettes.
 The evaluation included diagnostic and triage accuracy of many diseases including anaphylaxis, asthma, bronchiolitis, croup, ear infection, fever, functional constipation, and gastroenteritis.
 Similarly, Gunther Eysenbach\cite{eysenbach2023role} conducted experiments using ChatGPT to explore possible applications of chatbots in medical education.
 ChatGPT demonstrated its ability to create a virtual patient simulation and quizzes for medical students, evaluate a simulated doctor-patient interaction, and even summarize a research article.
 Usually, junior doctors are responsible for composing these summaries, but due to their workload, they may not be given the priority they deserve, causing delays in patients' discharges and incomplete summaries \cite{dahmen2023artificial}.
 This puts pressure on an already overworked junior doctor workforce and may lead to potential patient safety issues during the transition from secondary to primary care.
 However, if ChatGPT is utilized, it could alleviate the burden of composing discharge summaries, resulting in more timely and high-quality summaries that are essential for safe patient care \cite{patel2023chatgpt}.
-Other ChatGPT decision-making and clinical decision support can be found in \cite{ali2023performance,rao2023evaluating,liu2023assessing,rao2023assessing,chen2023utility,strong2023performance}.
+Other ChatGPT decision-making and clinical decision support can be found in \cite{ali2023performance,rao2023evaluating,liu2023assessing,rao2023assessing,chen2023utility,strong2023performance,raile2024usefulness,ferdush2023chatgpt}.